itu-msc/Research-Project/Project-Description/take1.md

 > Complication:

 Previous works introduced modal types to address the issues with space leaks in FRP.
-Where modal types describe when a value is available (now or later).
+Modal types describe when a value is available (now or later).
 For example, the type `⃝int` describes a promise of an integer value that will be available later. `◽︎int` describes an integer value that is time independent, making it available now and at all future times.

 However, having several modal types comes at a cost of making the type system more restrictive and complex.
 Which makes it less practical for real world applications.

 > Proposal:

 A new recently proposed FRP language simplifies the type system while preserving the safety guarantees.
-Our goal is to demonstrate that this new language can be implemented as an embedded language in the form of a library, rather than a stand-alone language implementation.
+Our goal is to demonstrate that this new language can be implemented as an embedded language.
+We will do it by making a library implementation in an existing programming language.